logur/logur/README.md

 The arguments behind this interface are being simple and convenient, not as verbose as a map of fields.
-There are also usual arguments *against* the alternative solutions, (eg. a `map[string]interface{}` endorsed by this library) like not being able to order fields or being forced to import a concrete type, like `logur.Fields`.
+There are also usual arguments *against* the alternative solutions, (eg. a `map[string]interface{}` endorsed by this library) like not being able to order fields, being forced to import a concrete type, like `logur.Fields` or (quite often) performance questions.

 Ultimately, this is not completely independent from personal taste, so one will always prefer one or the other.
-(You can read more in the above linked [go-kit proposal](https://docs.google.com/document/d/1shW9DZJXOeGbG9Mr9Us9MiaPqmlcVatD_D8lrOXRNMU)).
+(You can read more in the above linked [Go kit proposal](https://docs.google.com/document/d/1shW9DZJXOeGbG9Mr9Us9MiaPqmlcVatD_D8lrOXRNMU)).

 Let's take a look at these arguments one by one: